Dazzling Dubai & India ExpressBook this package

 Optional Excursion: Agra Fort, $25.
 Visit the splendid Agra Fort, built by and inhabited by six successive generations of Mughal emperors—Babur, Humayun, Akbar, Jehangir, Shah Jahan and Aurangzeb.
 Though often eclipsed by the Taj Mahal, this sprawling fortress, more accurately described as a massive walled palatial city, is magnificent in its own right, and is now a UNESCO World Heritage site.
 It was here that Shah Jahan was imprisoned by his son, Aurangzeb, and from the Muasamman Burj, a tower with a marble balcony, Jahan watched the continuing construction of his Taj Mahal until his death.

-Day 11: Jaipur.
-This morning's tour starts with a stop at the Hawa Mahal (Palace of Winds).
+Full Day Itinerary: This morning's tour starts with a stop at the Hawa Mahal (Palace of Winds).
 Its beehive-like structure is an interplay of red and pink sand stone, painstakingly outlined with white borders and motifs.
 Behind this elaborate latticed facade, the cloistered ladies of the court could watch the daily goings-on in the street below.

 Then, continue to the imposing Amber Fort, ancient capital of Rajasthan.
 The fort was begun in the 17th century by Maharaja Mansingh, Emperor Akbar's most successful general.
 Perched atop the Aravalli hills overlooking the Moat Lake, the fort's fortified battlements and crenellated walls spread over many acres.
 Ascend to the fortress by jeep or elephant (if available) to view the sprawling complex of courtyards and halls, many of them hung with magnificent paintings and inlaid with precious stones.